-If youโre like me, youโve often let your mouth fly wide open to reveal the manipulative and prideful intentions behind an effort “to discuss” a sticky issue.
+If you’re like me, you’ve often let your mouth fly wide open to reveal the manipulative and prideful intentions behind an effort “to discuss” a sticky issue.
 Ugh!

 You’re thinking that your words will bring clarity and understanding for your mate (cue the sound of angels singing from heaven).